ropensci/roweb3/content/blog/2021-02-02-ropensci-community-calls/index.md

 Community calls are a great low-barrier way for new people to be exposed to your project and for you to hear what people are thinking about a topic.
 It takes a lot of time to do them well!
 It's ok to start simple and evolve.
-To streamline the effort of organizing, work from [a checklist](https://github.com/ropensci-org/community-calls/checklist.md).
+To streamline the effort of organizing, work from [a checklist](https://github.com/ropensci-org/community-calls/blob/master/checklist.md).
 Where possible, be open and expose your ideas and progress to your community and encourage their input in the planning phase.
 Most importantly, be intentional.
 Think about what it's like to be the speaker, or the person attending their first community call with your project and build a welcoming and valuable experience for them.

+We'd love to hear from you if you apply some of the information we've shared here.

+[^1]: [The Wild World of Data Repositories](/commcalls/dec2020-datarepos/) was attended by 163 people from 19 countries on 5 continents.
+[Maintaining an R Package](/commcalls/2020-03-18/) was attended by 90 people from 18 countries.
+[^2]: Woodley, Louise, Pratt, Catherine, Ainsworth, Rachael, Amsen, Eva, Bakker, Arne, Butland, Stefanie, … Tsang, Emmy.
+(2020, July 17).
+Using virtual events to facilitate community building: event formats.
+Zenodo. http://doi.org/10.5281/zenodo.3934385
-[^1]: Read about the evolution of our approach to [adding _high-enough_ quality closed captions to our videos](https://github.com/ropensci-org/community-calls/issues/14).
+[^3]: Read about the evolution of our approach to [adding _high-enough_ quality closed captions to our videos](https://github.com/ropensci-org/community-calls/issues/14).